Artist Statement:

 Except for 1998, 2006, 2021, South End Open Studios

-OILS ON LARGER CANVASES, BEACH OBJECTS ON PANELS
+OIL ON LARGER CANVASES, BEACH OBJECTS ON PANELS (ASSEMBLAGES)

 2018 One Person Exhibit, curator Randi Hopkins, BCA Lobby Gallery